 I've also used some commercial equipments as: Sommerkamp FT-277ZD, Yaesu FT-7B or Icom IC-726.

-On HF bands, I use a Cushcraft AV-5 vertical (10-15-20-40-80m) or a slopped dipole for 20m band fed with a 300 ohms ladder line.
+As antennas, on the HF bands, I use a Cushcraft AV-5 vertical (10-15-20-40-80m) or a slopped dipole fed with a 300 ohms ladder line.
 Living in a city, I have a just a small yard/garden and these antennas are two of the few practical solutions possible.

 For VHF/UHF operations I use a Diamond X-200 vertical antenna (2 x 5/8λ @ 145MHz and 4 x 5/8λ @ 435MHz), a 11 elements cross-Yagi for 2m band (satellites), a 10 elements long Yagi for portable in 2m band, 2x19 elements Yagi antenna for 70cm band.